 Once you beg, borrow or copy the correct Performance counter, then preceding with Get-Counter is the easy part.
 However, all is not plain sailing, you need to be able to interpret the data, and probably save to file (Out-File).

-Note 1a: You really do need the full parameter name -ListSet.
+Note 1: You really do need the full parameter name -ListSet.
 PowerShell has lots of cmdlets that use just -List, but Get-Counter is NOT one of them.

-Note 1b: Pure -ListSet * returns so many CounterSetNames that is why I filtered the command to display just the memory counters.
+Note 2: Pure -ListSet * returns so many CounterSetNames that is why I filtered the command to display just the processor counters.
 Also note that -ListSet on its own does not work, furthermore you need that space between -ListSet and the * wildcard.